flutydeer/audio-slicer/README.md

 ## Performance

 This application runs over 400x faster than real-time on an Intel i7 8750H CPU.
 Speed may vary according to your CPU and your disk.

+Peak memory usage is optimized for large audio files by streaming the slicing process instead of loading entire files into memory.